Internal Dispute Resolution Procedure (IDRP) Guide

 The decision letter from the adjudicator will tell you what should happen next, there are two likely outcomes:

-• The original decision is upheld and therefore it will continue to apply.
-You can choose to escalate your complaint to the second stage of the IDRP.
+• The original decision is upheld -This means the decision will stay as it is.
+If you’re still unhappy, you can choose to take your complaint to Stage 2 of the IDRP.

 Or

-• Some or all of the decision is incorrect.
-The adjudicator will write to you giving details of further actions that need to be taken.
-The actions will be followed up by either your employer or the NYPF (depending on who the complaint is against).
-If you are still unhappy with the decision, you can escalate your complaint to the second stage of the IDRP.
+• Some or all of the decision is changed.- The nominated person will explain what needs to happen next.
+These actions will be carried out by either your employer or NYPF, depending on who made the original decision.
+If you’re still not satisfied after this, you can also choose to move your complaint to Stage 2 of the IDRP.

 Stage 2 - Taking your complaint further

-You should send your stage 2 appeal in writing to the North Yorkshire Pension Fund (NYPF) along with a copy of the stage 1 decision and full details of why you are unhappy with it.
+You should send your Stage 2 appeal via email or in writing to the NYPF along with a copy of the Stage 1 decision and full details of why you are unhappy with it.

-Your complaint will be looked at again by the appointed person for stage 2 who will not have been involved at stage 1.
+Your complaint will be reviewed again by the appointed person for Stage 2 who will not have been involved in your case at Stage 1.

 What happens next?

-You should get a decision letter from the appointed person within two months, giving details of the decision or confirming when you will receive a decision.
+You should receive a decision letter from the appointed person within two months, giving details of the decision or confirming when you can expect it.

 The letter will tell you that either:

-• The original decision is upheld and therefore it will continue to apply.
-You can choose to escalate your complaint to the Pensions Ombudsman.
+• The original decision is upheld - This means the decision remains the same.
+If you’re still unhappy, you can choose to take your complaint to the Pensions Ombudsman.

 Or

-• Some or all of the decision is incorrect.
-The appointed person will write to you giving details of further actions that need to be taken.
-The actions will be followed up by either your employer or the NYPF (depending on who the complaint is against).
-If you are still unhappy with the decision, you can escalate your complaint to the Pensions Ombudsman.
+• Some or all of the decision is changed - The appointed person will explain what needs to happen next.
+These actions will then be carried out by either your employer or NYPF, depending on who made the original decision.
+If you still feel the matter hasn’t been resolved, you can escalate your complaint to the Pensions Ombudsman.

 The Pensions Ombudsman and the Money and Pensions Service

-If you are not happy with the decision at stage 2 you can take your complaint to the Pensions Ombudsman (TPO) free of charge for a formal adjudication.
-This must be within three years of when the event you are complaining about happened, or, if later, within three years of when you first knew about it (or ought to have known about it).
+If you are not happy with the Stage 2 decision, you can take your complaint to the Pensions Ombudsman (TPO).
+This service is free and TPO will carry out an independent and formal review of your case.
+You must do this within three years of the event you’re complaining about, or, if later, within three years of when you first became aware of the issue.

-TPO is an independent organisation who settles disputes between pension scheme members and pension schemes.
-There is no financial limit on the amount of money that TPO can make a party award you.
-Its determinations are legally binding on all the parties and are enforceable in court.
+TPO is a completely independent organisation that helps resolve disputes between pension scheme members and pension schemes.
+There is no financial limit on the amount TPO can award, and its decisions are legally binding on everyone involved and can be enforced in court.

 You can contact TPO at: